nramenta/flow/README.md

 Values considered to be false are `false`, `null`, `0`, `'0'`, `''`, and `[]`
 (empty array).
 This behavior is consistent with the way PHP treats data types in a boolean context.
-From experience, it's generally useful to have the string `'0'` be considered a false value: many times, the data comes from a relational database which, in most drivers in PHP, integer flags in returned tuples are converted to either `'1'` or `'0'`.
+From experience, it's generally useful to have the string `'0'` be considered a false value: usually the data comes from a relational database which, in most drivers in PHP, integers in returned tuples are converted to strings.
 You can always use the strict `===` and `!==` comparison operators.

 ### Inline if and unless statement modifiers